whiteboxdev/library-defold-tilemap-animator/README.md

 # Defold Tilemap Animator
-Defold Tilemap Animator (DTA) 0.3.0 provides runtime tile animations in a Defold game engine project.
-This includes both looping animations and trigger animations.
+Defold Tilemap Animator (dtile) 0.3.1 provides runtime tile animations in a Defold game engine project.

 An [example project](https://github.com/klaytonkowalski/defold-tilemap-animator/tree/master/example) is available if you need additional help with configuration.
-Visit [my website](https://klaytonkowalski.github.io/html/extensions.html#dta) to see an animated gif of the example project.
+Visit my [Giphy](https://media.giphy.com/media/y0trFB9u4tttk3Wu9q/giphy.gif) to see an animated gif of the example project.

 Please click the "Star" button on GitHub if you find this asset to be useful!

 ![alt text](https://github.com/klaytonkowalski/defold-tilemap-animator/blob/master/assets/thumbnail.png?raw=true)

 ## Installation
-To install DTA into your project, add one of the following links to your `game.project` dependencies:
+To install dtile into your project, add one of the following links to your `game.project` dependencies:
   - https://github.com/klaytonkowalski/defold-tilemap-animator/archive/master.zip
   - URL of a [specific release](https://github.com/klaytonkowalski/defold-tilemap-animator/releases)

 ## Configuration
-Import the DTA Lua module into any script:
+Import the dtile Lua module into any script:
-`local dta = require "dta.dta"`
+`local dtile = require "dtile.dtile"`

-Instead of defining tile animations in Defold's `tilesource` file, DTA requires you to define your own tile animations in table format:
+Instead of defining tile animations in Defold's `tilesource` file, dtile requires you to define your own tile animations in table format:

 ```
 local animation_groups = {